General GR Tri Questions

 Usually there will be live tracking of each athlete.
 Your spectators will be able to track when you finish each discipline and when you move from each transition to the next discipline.

 Weather & Weather Cancellation Policy

 No, there is no race day packet pick up!
+Very rare special exceptions will be made for some athletes.
 Only those who make arrangements in advance will have their packets available on the race site on race day.
 In order to make arrangements for race day pick up, please contact Lori at email@example.com

 No, per USAT regulation, only you are able to pick up the packet, as we check your ID.
 THERE WILL BE NO EXCEPTION TO THIS.
 If you need to make arrangements for picking up your packet at an alternate time please contact Lori at firstname.lastname@example.org